+- Data File Information

+- Sample Weight

-Data File Information Sample Weight Strategies for Estimation Merging/Linking MEPS Data Files References Variable-Source Crosswalk
+- Strategies for Estimation

+- Merging/Linking MEPS Data Files

+- References

+- Variable-Source Crosswalk

-For more information on MEPS HC survey design see T. Ezzati-Rice, et al. (1998-2007) and S. Cohen (1996).
-For information on the MEPS MPC design, see S. Cohen (1998).
-A copy of the survey instruments used to collect the information on this file is available on the MEPS Web site at the following address: meps.ahrq.gov.
+For more information on the MEPS HC sample design, see Chowdhury et al (2019).
+For information on the MEPS MPC design, see RTI (2019) A copy of the survey instruments used to collect the information on this file are available on the MEPS website.